CISSY-XIAOCHENYUAN/cissy-research-group/content/publication/pun-geometric-2010/index.md

 - article-journal
 publication: "in *Journal of Multimedia* [EI]"
 doi: 10.4304/jmm.5.5.434-442
-abstract: A robust and geometric invariant digital watermarking scheme for gray-level images is proposed in this paper.
+abstract: <div class="justify-align">A robust and geometric invariant digital watermarking scheme for gray-level images is proposed in this paper.
 The scheme carries out watermark embedding and extraction based on histogram in DWT domain.
 For watermark embedding, firstly, the original image is decomposed into the approximation and details sub-bands, of which,